Williangalvani/ardupilot-kb/ArduSub/WIP/Better Handling.md

-We should try to get better parameters for smoother, but not sluggish, operation
+We should try to get better parameters for smoother, but not sluggish, operation.